zaidmohammed7/Emotion-Detector/README.md

     }
     ```

 ## Acknowledgements
 - The course *"Developing AI Applications with Python and Flask"*, offered by **IBM** through **Coursera**.
   You can find more details about the course [here](https://www.coursera.org/learn/python-project-for-ai-application-development).
 - Initial project template was forked from "https://github.com/ibm-developer-skills-network/oaqjp-final-project-emb-ai.git"
+- Special thanks to the **IBM Developer Skills Network** for providing the foundational project structure and guidance.

+---